Kremlin drone attack

-On 3 May 2023, amidst the ongoing Russian invasion of Ukraine, two explosive drones allegedly targeted the Kremlin in Moscow and were shot down.
+On 3 May 2023, amidst the ongoing Russo-Ukrainian war, two explosive drones allegedly targeted the Kremlin in Moscow and were shot down.
 President Vladimir Putin was not present in the building at the time and no one was injured in the incident.

 The Kremlin accused Ukraine of perpetrating the incident and called it an "act of terrorism" and an assassination attempt.
 Ukrainian officials denied involvement, while U.S. officials said it was likely that a Ukrainian intelligence or special military unit was behind the attack.

 Incident

 An unverified video posted on social media showed an object flying towards the Kremlin before a small explosion occurred near a flagpole on top of the Kremlin Senate dome.
 In the footage, two unidentified people were seen climbing the dome.
 Another video showed smoke rising near the building.

 Russian officials claimed that the two drones were disabled with electronic radar assets.

 Reactions

 Russia

 On 3 May, Moscow's mayor Sergey Sobyanin announced a no drone zone over the city.

 Vyacheslav Volodin, the speaker of Russia's State Duma and ally of Putin, called the alleged drone attack a "terrorist attack" on Russia and compared the Ukrainian government to terrorist organizations such as al-Qaeda and the Islamic State, saying that "The Nazi Kyiv regime must be recognised as a terrorist organisation."
 Volodin demanded the use of "weapons capable of stopping and destroying the Kyiv terrorist regime".
 Loyalist and Duma deputy Mikhail Sheremet called for a retaliatory strike against Ukrainian President Zelensky.

 Yevgeny Prigozhin, the head of the Wagner military group, cautioned against the use of nuclear weapons, saying that "We look like clowns threatening to use nuclear weapons in response to a child's drone."

 Kremlin spokesman Dmitry Peskov claimed that the United States was behind an alleged drone attack on the Kremlin aiming to kill Putin, saying that "We know very well that decisions about such actions, about such terrorist attacks, are made not in Kyiv but in Washington."
 Leading Kremlin propagandist Vladimir Solovyov compared the incident to the September 11 attacks.

 Former president and the current head of Russia's Security Council, Dmitry Medvedev, threatened that "After today's terrorist attack, there are no options left aside the physical elimination of Zelensky and his cabal."
 State Duma member Andrey Gurulyov said that "We should officially declare that all of the leadership of this terrorist nation is subject to being physically eliminated."

 Moscow vowed to retaliate whenever and wherever it deems fit.